It’s the holidays which means time for some Christmas Minute to Win it games!

 It’s similar to our What’s that Smell?
 Christmas game (also great for class parties!) only this one focuses on your sense of touch instead of smell.
 All you have to do is set a timer for one minute, stick your hand inside and write down all the items you can identify with your sense of touch!

-How to Play the Stocking Minute to Win it Game
+How to Play Guess What’s in the Stocking Minute to Win it Game

-They can only put their hand inside and feel around while they make their guesses :)
+Players should only put their hand inside the stocking and feel around while they make their guesses 🙂

-Within one minute, each player must feel the items in the stocking and record their guesses on the free printable game sheet!
+Within one minute, each player must feel the items in the stocking and record their guesses on the free printable game sheet (get that below)!

 The game can be made super easy for younger kids or make it a little tricky for teens and adults – for example, put in multiple jingle bells or candy canes so older players will need to guess not only what’s in the stocking but also how many of each item!